What if my ring size is not in stock?

-Are your diamonds conflict free?
+Are your diamonds conflict-free?

 Is your jewellery nickel free?

-Nickel is a substance that can be used in white gold, however it can be harmful if it comes in direct contact with the skin for prolonged periods.
+Nickel is a substance that can be used in white gold, however, it can be harmful if it comes in direct contact with the skin for prolonged periods.
 For this reason, in the UK and Europe, the use of Nickel in jewellery is regulated under the Dangerous Substances and Preparations (Nickel Safety) Regulation 2005.
-All our items are manufactured to fully comply by the UK and EU regulations that apply to the use of Nickel in Jewellery.
+All our items are manufactured to fully comply with the UK and EU regulations that apply to the use of Nickel in Jewellery.

 Are the products hallmarked?

 It is a legal requirement in UK for precious metal jewellery to be hallmarked by an independent Assay Office.
-The only exemptions are for those items which fall below 1g weight for gold, 7.78g for silver and 0.50g for Platinum.
+The only exemptions are for those items which fall below 1g weight for gold, 7.78g for silver, and 0.50g for Platinum.
 The law applies to all items sold in UK regardless of where they are made, which means that nowhere else in the world are consumers better protected for jewellery purchased than in UK.
 All our products are hallmarked by the Assay Office as stipulated by the law in UK.

 Can I collect my item?